kahlilwassell/UChicago-GenAI-HW7/Submission.md

 ### VO2 Max
 - **Question:** “What factors determine VO2 max and how can training improve it?”
-- **Behavior:** Retrieved key sections from vo2_max.md covering cardiac output, mitochondrial density, genetic limits, and typical training interventions.
+- **Behavior:** Retrieved key sections from vo2_max.md covering cardiac output, and other relevant topics.
 - **Quality:** The answer stayed grounded in the provided material, avoided hallucinations, and tied physiological factors directly to training methods.

 ### Lactate Threshold